Rhonda Voos, Master Caner (left) Arlene Szczarba (right)

-The Association of Artisans to Cane, a social enterprise of Marrakech, Inc. has been serving Connecticut and providing employment opportunities for people of all abilities for 30 years.
+The Association of Artisans to Cane, a social enterprise of Marrakech, Inc. has been providing employment opportunities for people of all abilities since 1992.
 Artisans learn many different styles of seat weaving and use these skills to work on chairs that are dropped off for repair by community members.
 Chairs that have been donated and repaired are also available for sale in our retail space.

 Artisans are trained in the craft of chair seat weaving through hands-on learning, working on pieces with oversight of a Master caner.
 The artisans progress at their own individual pace.
 As one style of caning is mastered, another style can be then taught.
 Currently, the individuals have the opportunity to learn hand caning, press caning rush and split weaving, as well as other techniques.